pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 | Class 2 |    0.5000 | 0.3333 |   0.4000 |
 | Class 3 |    0.5000 | 0.3333 |   0.4000 |

 The model performed better on Class 0 and Class 1.
-Performance was lower for Class 2 and Class 3 because of class imbalance and visual similarity between advanced diabetic retinopathy severity stages.
+Performance was weaker for Class 2 and Class 3 because those classes had fewer images and more visual similarity between advanced diabetic retinopathy stages.

 ---

 ## Confusion Matrix

-The confusion matrix shows how well the model predicted each diabetic retinopathy class compared with the actual class labels.
+The confusion matrix shows how well the model predicted each diabetic retinopathy class compared with the actual labels.

 ![Confusion Matrix](Images/confusion_matrix.png)

+From the confusion matrix, the model shows stronger performance for lower severity classes and more confusion between higher severity classes.

 ---

 ## Sample Predictions

-The sample prediction output compares actual diabetic retinopathy labels with predicted labels for selected retinal fundus images.
+The sample prediction output compares actual diabetic retinopathy labels with predicted labels for selected validation images.

 ![Sample Predictions](Images/sample_predictions.png)

+The sample predictions show how the trained model performs on unseen retinal fundus images.

 ---

 ## Key Findings

+The key findings from this project are:

-* Xception successfully extracted important spatial features from retinal fundus images.
+* Xception successfully extracted spatial features from retinal fundus images.
 * BiLSTM helped learn contextual relationships from extracted feature sequences.
-* Data preprocessing and augmentation improved model training stability.
+* Data augmentation improved model training stability.
 * The model achieved 68.75% validation accuracy.
-* The model performed better on lower diabetic retinopathy classes.
+* The model performed better on lower diabetic retinopathy severity classes.
-* Higher severity classes showed more misclassification due to limited image samples and class imbalance.
+* Higher severity classes showed more misclassification due to class imbalance.
-* The hybrid Xception–BiLSTM approach provides a strong foundation for automated diabetic retinopathy screening research.
+* The hybrid Xception–BiLSTM approach provides a strong foundation for diabetic retinopathy classification research.

 ---

 ## Limitations

+This project has the following limitations:

 * The dataset size was relatively small.
 * The dataset was imbalanced across diabetic retinopathy severity classes.
+* One underrepresented class was removed to improve training stability.
+* The model was trained and validated on one main dataset.
 * External validation on other datasets was not performed.
 * The model may not generalize well to all real-world clinical environments without further testing.
-* Further improvements are required before clinical deployment.
+* The model is not ready for direct clinical deployment.

 ---

 ## Future Improvements

+Future improvements can include:

-* Use a larger and more balanced retinal fundus image dataset.
+* Using a larger and more balanced retinal image dataset.
-* Test the model on external datasets such as APTOS, EyePACS, or Messidor.
+* Testing the model on external datasets such as APTOS, EyePACS, or Messidor.
-* Apply advanced data augmentation and oversampling methods.
+* Applying advanced oversampling or class balancing techniques.
-* Add Grad-CAM explainability to highlight important retinal regions used by the model.
+* Adding Grad-CAM explainability to highlight important retinal regions.
-* Compare performance with ResNet50, DenseNet, EfficientNet, and Vision Transformer models.
+* Comparing the model with ResNet50, DenseNet, EfficientNet, and Vision Transformer models.
+* Fine-tuning more layers of Xception for improved performance.
-* Improve deployment readiness by creating a simple web application for demonstration.
+* Deploying the model as a simple web application for demonstration.

 ---